-Faculty-Staff MentorFaculty-Staff Mentors are faculty or staff at West Virginia University who provide mentorship and academic support to fraternity and sorority chapters.
+Faculty-Staff MentorFaculty-Staff Mentors are faculty or staff members at West Virginia University who provide mentorship and academic support to fraternity and sorority chapters.
 They assist chapters in hosting faculty receptions, meet with members who need academic guidance, and provide insight on University-related issues.

 Per the Center for Fraternal Values and Leadership Policies & Procedures Manual:

 Article I: Faculty/Staff Mentor and Scholarship Chairperson